+3. Select the Right Colors and Fonts

 A study from Loyola University in Chicago reveals that colors increase brand recognition by 80%.
 Selecting the right colors and fonts is the key to a beautifully designed letterhead.
-Choose a color scheme that would look modern and would best represent your company.
+Choose a color scheme that would look modern and would best represent your IT or Construction company.
 Keep in mind that a letterhead is a brief introduction to your business, which is why it should elicit a good impression on the reader.
 In selecting fonts, make sure that it is legible in both print and digital media.
 Remember to keep it simple yet visually attractive.

 4. Type in the Details

 Now that you have selected the colors and fonts start typing in the necessary details.
 For a business letterhead to serve its purpose, it needs to have the company’s name, address, and contact details.
 You may also include your company’s tagline if you want to (which you can skip if it sent internally by the HR department).
 In entering the circumstances, it would be helpful if you use a hierarchy in your design.
 This means that the most important information should be positioned in a way that would be accessible to the readers.